mcozcn/core/docs/supabase-auth-and-rls.md

 1) The admin must be authenticated with Supabase (so requests are made as an authenticated user).
 In this project, local admin login (username `mos`) now attempts to sign in to Supabase using the same email/password (e.g., `mos@core.com` / `mos07`) and will sign up automatically if needed.

+Note: Supabase enforces a minimum password length of 6 characters.
+The default admin password shipped with the project has been updated to **`mos007`** to comply with this restriction.
+If you had previously used `mos07`, please use `mos007` when logging in or change the password in the local user store.

 2) Your Supabase Row-Level Security (RLS) policies must allow authenticated users to perform actions (or more granular policies depending on your security model).

 Example policies (for `membership_packages` table):